-A 14-month-old child has been treated for juvenile myelomonocytic leukemia.
-Due to the challenging course of the disease, a splenectomy was performed in the 11th month of life.
-A 5 Fr Hickman catheter was installed through the right internal jugular vein in the same operation.
-Three months later, the catheter malfunctioned, requiring its surgical removal in analgosedation.
-A preoperative x-ray of the chest indicated the proper position of the tip of the Hickman catheter, its integrity, and a normal finding on the heart and lungs.
-Preoperative echocardiography demonstrated a normal finding.
-Blood counts and coagulation screening tests were acceptable for general anesthesia.
-Surgical removal of the Hickman catheter was performed in the operating theatre, in analgosedation, with local anesthesia.
-We followed the pediatric protocols of preoperative fasting, premedication and patient monitoring during the procedure.
+Vesna STEVANOVIĆ Dr. Vukan Čupić Mother and Child Health Institute of Serbia Radoja Dakića 6-8 11000 Belgrade Serbia vesna.stevanovic@med.bg.ac.rs preoperative fasting, premedication and patient monitoring during the procedure.
 Analgosedation was performed by intravenous use of propofol and ketamine with inhalation of oxygen and air on spontaneous breathing.
 Very soon after the surgery, massive bleeding developed with a growing hematoma in the right pectoral region.
-The child was urgently returned to the operating theatre, intubated and introduced to general anesthesia.
+The child was urgently returned to the operating theatre, intubated, and was put under general anesthesia.
 Signs of hemorrhagic shock quickly developed.
 During the exploration of the bleeding site, it was necessary to give transfusion of packed erythrocytes and platelet concentrates platelets, tranexamic acid, crystalloids, 5% albumin and dopamine infusion to maintain the hemodynamic stability.
-Chest x-rays in the operating theatre showed normal findings without Hickman catheter fragments.
+Chest X-ray in the operating theatre showed normal findings without Hickman catheter fragments.
 During the exploration of the wound, no specific lesion of the blood vessel was found.
 A hematoma was evacuated from the pectoral area, and drainage was performed.